Edifecs Intranet

 Blogs

-To tie the internal redesign efforts together, each department got it's own dedicated blog.
+Each department got its own dedicated blog.
 The blogging system is tied directly to the email templates, so departments can create both items at once.
 Blog entries are saved to a SharePoint list, and that list is surfaced on the newly designed homepage.
 This doubles as an email archiving system as well.